upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/muscle-bioamp-candy/index.rst

 *********

 A candy-size single-channel ElectroMyography (EMG) sensor for recording of muscle signals at an affordable cost.
-It is an SMD version of :ref:`muscle_bioamp-biscute` that can be used to make amazing Human-Computer Interface (HCI) projects.
+It is an SMD version of :ref:`muscle-bioamp-biscute` that can be used to make amazing Human-Computer Interface (HCI) projects.

 .. figure:: media/Muscle-BioAmp-Candy-front.*